rubiefawn/blog/content/blog/synchro.md

 - Pitch envelopes for both oscillators
 - Legato mode for all envelopes
 - A more performant saturation algorithm (hyperbolic tangent is too slow)
+- Some form of amplitude normalization for the mouth waveform (its peak value is inconsistent for different sync values)

 Until then, have fun replicating the nonsense above in your synthesizer of choice!